 This model D/UV-F sunlamp from Sperti KBD is a fluorescent lamp, best suited to those who may be unable to receive needed exposure to sunlight or tolerate vitamin D nutritional supplements.
 This sun lamp uses state of the art technology to produce a narrow band of UV light specifically designed to help your body produce vitamin D better.

 UV Vitamin D lamps and SAD light therapy lamps are not synonymous or interchangeable.
 Sperti's Vitamin D Lamp is the only ultraviolet product recognized by the United States FDA for Vitamin D production in the human body.

-Related Product: For a tanning lamp, see the Sperti Fiji Sun.
+Related Product: Also see the Sperti Fiji Sun tanning lamp.